-Intended Outcomes: To protect drinking water sources and water quality; preserve fish and wildlife; provide park and recreation for all Floridians; provide land acquisition as an alternative to commercial development.
+Intended Outcomes: To protect drinking water sources and water quality; preserve fish and wildlife; provide parks and recreation for all Floridians; provide land acquisition as an alternative to commercial development.

-Performance Measures: Final performance measures will be developed as the projects are implemented.
+Performance Measures: Final performance measures will be developed as the project is implemented.

-Promoting Equitable Outcomes: This initiative does not focus specifically on historically underserved, marginalized or adversely affected groups.
+Promoting Equitable Outcomes: This initiative does not focus specifically on historically underserved, marginalized, or adversely affected groups.